ryujaehun/alexnet/README.md

 # alexnet
 ___

 ## about

+>AlexNet is the name of a [convolutional neural](https://en.wikipedia.org/wiki/Convolutional_neural_network) network, originally written with [CUDA](https://en.wikipedia.org/wiki/CUDA) to run with [GPU](https://en.wikipedia.org/wiki/GPU) support, which competed in the [ImageNet Large Scale Visual Recognition Challenge](https://en.wikipedia.org/wiki/ImageNet_Large_Scale_Visual_Recognition_Challenge) in 2012.
+The network achieved a top-5 error of 15.3%, more than 10.8 percentage points ahead of the runner up.
+AlexNet was designed by the SuperVision group, consisting of Alex Krizhevsky, Geoffrey Hinton, and Ilya Sutskever. -wikipedia

+## architecture

 The neural network, which has 60 million parameters and 650,000 neurons, consists of five convolutional layers, some of which are followed by max-pooling layers,